Viacoin (VIA) Market Cap Tops $3.72 Million

-Viacoin (VIA) traded 194.6% higher against the US dollar during the twenty-four hour period ending at 8:00 AM E.T. on September 3rd.
-During the last seven days, Viacoin has traded 3.9% lower against the US dollar.
-One Viacoin coin can now be purchased for approximately $0.16 or 0.00000809 BTC on exchanges.
-Viacoin has a market cap of $3.72 million and $2,717.00 worth of Viacoin was traded on exchanges in the last 24 hours.
+Viacoin (VIA) traded up 197.5% against the dollar during the 24 hour period ending at 11:00 AM E.T. on September 8th.
+One Viacoin coin can now be bought for $0.16 or 0.00000831 BTC on major exchanges.
+During the last week, Viacoin has traded up 0.4% against the dollar.
+Viacoin has a total market cap of $3.72 million and approximately $7,304.00 worth of Viacoin was traded on exchanges in the last 24 hours.

 - EAC (EAC) traded 35.5% higher against the dollar and now trades at $1.26 or 0.00006190 BTC.